famzrd/github-bot/README.md

 ## Legal Notice
 Please note that the software is meant only for 'legitimate educational and accessibility' purposes.
 Any unlawful requests violating Github Terms and Conditions with 'automated/fake signups, stars, forks' etc. will be ignored.
 Do consider 'ethical consequences' of such actions on your projects before misusing this repo for such emoluments.
-Dig the source code for more info on technical features.
+Dig the source code for  info.

 ## What are its core components